What is a business line of credit?

 - Void Cheques

 Plus you don’t have to go to all the way to a branch just to get a quote.
-You can apply for business financing online and receive a quote instantly.
+Whether you’re in Toronto, Halifax, or any other city in Canada, you can apply for business financing online and receive a quote instantly.

 To get a business or corporate line of credit in Canada, you typically have to go to one of the big banks.
 It’s best to go to the bank you’re already banking with to shrink the application time.
 Prepare your business and personal documents ahead of time to avoid further delays going back and forth.